-- The infrastructure should have a broad, national interest it shall be of great interest to Norway as a nation to establish the infrastructure.
-The Researc Council will take national priorities into account. - As a general rule, the infrastructure must only be located in one or a few places in the country. - The Research Council encourages research institutions with similar interests to establish an appropriate division of responsibilities and to cooperate on grant applications. - ephyopinate unvision to Expension of the The Infrastructure must lay the foundation for internationally leading research Grants are to support activity in research groups that are already at the forefront of international research, or that have good, realistic opportunities to achieve such a position - The infrastructure must be made available to relevant research groups and industries if there are research groups outside the applicant institution that will need to use the infrastructure, these must be granted access, and a plan for such user access must be described in the application.
+- The infrastructure should have a broad, national interest It shall be of great interest to Norway as a nation to establish the infrastructure.
+The Re Council will take national priorities into account. - As a general rule, the infrastructure must only be located in one or a few places in the country

+The Research Council encourages research institutions with similar interests to establish - country The Research Council encourages research institutions with similar interests to establish an appropriate division of responsibilities and to cooperate on grant application.
+The infrastructure must be the fundation for internationally leading research.
+Grants are to support activity in research groups that are already at the forefront of international research, or that have good, resilistic opportunities to achieve such as position.
+The infrastructure must be made available to relevant research groups and industries if there are research groups outside the applicant institution that wall fined of to use the infrastructure, these must be granted access, and a plan for such user access must be described in the application.

 Funding from the Research Council for research infrastructure is available for applications within all disciplines and thematic areas.
-Furthermore, the Research Council must ensure scientific quality and undertake strategic assessments and emphasise national priorities through the allocations.
-This may mean that different priority areas or subject areas may be given different emphasis in calls for proposals, so that the Research Council can channel investments towards areas where research activity is high and the need for research infrastructure is great, as well as follow up political and strategic guidelines.
+Furthermore, the Research Council must The last provide it research robusts for search in measured is serviced to the proposal of the analysis of the allocations.
+This may mean that different priority areas or subject areas may be given different emphasis in calls for proposals, so that the Research Council can channel investments towards areas where research activity is high and the ne for research infrastructure is great, as well as follow up political and strategic guidelines.